magillicus/microsoft-people-analytics/README.md

 ---

 ## Dataset
-This project uses a **synthetic HR dataset** created specifically for portfolio purposes.
+This project uses a **synthetic HR dataset** generated specifically for portfolio purposes.

 ### Tables